Was the Second Ratified to Preserve Slavery?

 Many rebellions and uprisings were slave rebellions, and sometimes keeping law and order meant the patrols went after escaped slaves, but this only explains part of the militia’s purpose and militias in the south.

-The “well-regulated militias” had to be ready to be called upon by the state or federal government to do a job similar to what the National Guard or military would do today, because early America had no standing army in the “early National period“.
+The “well-regulated militias” had to be ready to be called upon by the state or federal government to do a job similar to what the National Guard or military would do today because early America had no standing army in the “early National period.”

 We know this from historical documents, including those which show Patrick Henry (and other founders and politicians at the time) discussing how slaves patrols could be used against southern slave states by the federal government.
 We also know the purposes of militias and the intentions of the Second because we have The Federalist: No. 29 and No. 46 which discuss militias in general.
 We also know this from the history books which make U.S. history, especially U.S. military history, rather clear.
 And, we know this from documented letters of early Americans (including the founders).

-So while the Second did help preserve slavery, just like many compromises made and broken leading up to the 1860’s, or just like those after the 1860’s affected segregation and hampered Civil Rights, the main intentions of the Second weren’t about slaves… or even self-defense, gun ownership, or other rights (or lack thereof)… they were about state and federal government having the power to keep order or “to secure a free state“.
+So while the Second Amendment helped preserve slavery, just as many compromises made and broken leading up to the 1860’s, or just like those after the 1860’s affected segregation and hampered Civil Rights, the main intentions of the Second weren’t about slaves… or even self-defense, gun ownership, or other rights (or lack thereof)… they were about state and federal government having the power to keep order or “to secure a free state“.
 To the extent that securing a free state meant slave patrols in the south, we won’t say that any framers were unaware of the side effect, just that it wasn’t the main intention.

 “Much has been said of the impropriety of representing men who have no will of their own….
 They are men, though degraded to the condition of slavery.
 They are persons known to the municipal laws of the states which they inhabit, as well as to the laws of nature.
 But representation and taxation go together….
 Would it be just to impose a singular burden, without conferring some adequate advantage?” — Alexander Hamilton (Hamilton is of the lineage of Lincoln in regards to party politics.
 They are both of the line that falls out of power due to the 3/5 compromise, which favors the southern-pro-slavery Democrats, who are today’s post-64′ Republicans in terms of at the very least geographic location).